 Positive trends of the year 2011 included a marked increase in the number of passengers of the network transporters, with the exception of ČSA, compared with the previous year, and a slight increase in the number of passengers using the services of low-cost airlines.
 Also, the structure of passengers changed; the proportion of the so-called point-to-point passenger segments increased markedly, while in contrast, the proportion of transfer passengers decreased.

 The strongest month in terms of traffic was July, with 1,324,531 passengers.
 The highest number of people a day, i.e. 49,169 passengers, was checked in by Prague Airport on 1 July.
 32,298 passengers

 a day on average passed through the airport.

 In the course of 2011, 49 transporters were flying on regular lines from Prague to 132 destinations in total.

 In 2011 regular transport accounted for 88.7 percent of the total volume of transport.
 66.4 percent of passengers in total flew with network airlines, 22.2 percent flew with low-cost transporters, and 11.2 percent with charter companies.

 The top five largest transporters were: Czech Airlines + Holidays Czech Airlines (38 %), Travel Service + SmartWings (13 %), Lufthansa and EasyJet (6 % each), and Wizz Air (5 %).

 Most passengers headed to destinations within Europe (91.1 %), then to Africa (3.8 %) and to the Near East countries (2.3 %).

 Women fly from Prague more frequently, with a proportion of 53.5 percent.
-One third of passengers are peoples in the age group 25-34, and a quarter are aged 35-44.
-It is interesting that an entire fifth of passengers fly from Prague 3-5 times a year, with 72 percent of people using air transport for private reasons and the others for business trips.
+One-third of passengers are peoples in the age group 25-34, and a quarter is aged 35-44.
+It is interesting that an entire fifth of passengers flies from Prague 3-5 times a year, with 72 percent of people using air transport for private reasons and the others for business trips.